Remote work

 A connection can be challenging to cultivate when it comes to remote-first workplaces.
 And keeping track of the progress of each mentorship can be trickier from a distance.

 So, mentors and mentees should try and be proactive regarding staying in touch.
-Send a quick message or email to check in with one another.
+They can periodically send a quick message or email to check in with one another.
 Workplace mentoring program managers should also check in on mentors and mentees.

 Utilize technology and software